BiomedSciAI/fuse-med-ml/fuse/dl/README.md

  Additional basic classes include:
  1. `ModelEnsemble` - Initialized from a list of trained models directory, this class can run several models sequentially.
 It then produces a dictionary with predictions of each model in the ensemble, as well as average and majority vote over the predictions.
- 2. `ModelMultiHead` - A class which given backbone and multiple heads, implements a neural network with the corresponding structure.
+ 2. `ModelMultiHead` - A class which given a backbone (feature extractor network) and multiple heads (shallow networks that output desired final results such as global/coarse or dense prediction), implements a neural network with the corresponding structure.
  [The STOIC 21 example uses `ModelMultiHead`](../../examples/fuse_examples/imaging/classification/stoic21/runner_stoic21.py)
  3. `ModelMultistream` - Implements a neural network with multiple backbone processing streams and heads.
  4. `ModelSiamese` - Implements a siamese neural network, with two identical backbones and multiple heads.